Conversion Services | 9 MIN READ

 Usability testing is a part of the user testing process, showing how easy it is for visitors to complete specific tasks.
 Designers and developers build websites with particular actions in mind, and usability testing shows whether a design facilitates those behaviours.
 Knowing when to do usability testing, understanding how it works and learning to read the results are essential skills for a design and development team.

-Stephen Courtney, CRO and UX Strategist
+Stephen Courtney, Senior CRO & UX Strategist

 Usability testing shows how easily first-time visitors can perform essential tasks on a website or app.
 Unlike other forms of user testing, usability tests focus on pre-defined goals and actions, rather than experience or affect.